Megami Tensei: Other spin-offs

 Aside from Persona and Devil Summoner, there are other spin-off series covering multiple genres.
 After the release of Shin Megami Tensei II, Atlus began focusing work on building spin-offs and subseries that would form part of the Megami Tensei franchise.
 Shortly after Nocturnes release, a duology titled Digital Devil Saga (Digital Devil Saga: Avatar Tuner in Japan) was created based around similar systems to Nocturne, and was also intended as a more accessible gaming experience.
 Two tactical role-playing games have been developed by Atlus for the DS under the Devil Survivor moniker: the original Devil Survivor and Devil Survivor 2.
 Both have received expanded ports for the 3DS.
 Other subseries include Last Bible, a series aimed at a younger audience and using a pure fantasy setting; Devil Children, which was inspired by the popular Pokémon series; and Majin Tensei, a series of strategy games.
 Two notable stand-alone spin-offs are action spin-off Jack Bros. and Tokyo Mirage Sessions ♯FE, a crossover with Intelligent Systems' Fire Emblem series.

 Related media

-Several titles in the franchise have received anime and manga adaptations: Persona 3 received both a four-part theatrical adaptation (#1 Spring of Birth, #2 Midsummer Knight's Dream, #3 Falling Down, #4 Winter of Rebirth), and a spin-off series titled Persona: Trinity Soul.
+Several titles in the franchise have received anime and manga adaptations.
+Persona 3 received both a four-part theatrical adaptation (#1 Spring of Birth, #2 Midsummer Knight's Dream, #3 Falling Down, #4 Winter of Rebirth), and a spin-off series titled Persona: Trinity Soul.
 Persona 4 received two adaptations: Persona 4: The Animation, based on the original game, and Persona 4: The Golden Animation, based on its expanded PlayStation Vita port.
 A live-action television series based on the original Devil Summoner was broadcast between 1997 and 1998.
-Devil Survivor 2 also received an anime adaptation of the same name, while the Devil Children series received two anime adaptations.
+Devil Survivor 2 also received an anime adaptation of the same name, and the Devil Children series received two anime adaptations.
 Multiple Shin Megami Tensei and Persona titles have received manga and CD drama adaptations.
 Action figures and merchandise related to Persona have also been produced.